-Implementing DMARC is straightforward — you can go from zero to monitoring in about 5 minutes.
-The real work is in the weeks that follow, as you review reports, fix authentication issues, and gradually move toward full enforcement.
+Setting up DMARC is surprisingly quick — you can go from nothing to monitoring in about 5 minutes.
+The real work happens over the following weeks, as you review reports, sort out any issues, and gradually tighten protection until your domain is fully defended.

 Day 1 Publish p=none Week 2-4 Review reports Fix sources Month 2-3 Move to p=quarantine Month 3+ Move to p=reject ✓